MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ### How to Pass HLK?

-The Static Tools Logo Test in the HLK.
+The Static Tools Logo Test in the HLK is the test that enforces this requirement.
+Details on how to pass the

+### Can I run the DVL generation on [Visual Studio solutions](link needed)?

+No, has to be run at the project level

 ### False Positives?